cicsdev/cics-banking-sample-application-cbsa/README.md

 - Java 8 or later
 - Apache Maven on the workstation (to utilise the Customer Services and Payment interfaces)
 - Various VSAM files (set up and configured during the installation process)
-- A zOS Connect EE server (if the RESTful API or the Customer Services or Payment interfaces are required)
+- A zOS Connect server (if the RESTful API or the Customer Services or Payment interfaces are required)

 ## Downloading